16 Best Tools for Writers to Build a Profitable Writing Business in 2026

 The decision depends on where you spend the most non-writing time:

 - Losing clients to disorganization?
 Start with Agiled for CRM, project tracking, and invoicing in one system.
-The free plan covers all business operations.
+The free plan covers all business operations for 1 user.

 - Writing quality needs work?
 Add Grammarly (mechanical errors) and Hemingway or ProWritingAid (style improvement) to your craft toolkit.